csoeller/soellerlab-py3-git/content/pages/research.md

 Summary: CS Research.

-## Current Projects
+## Biophysics of Nanoscale Signalling Systems

+## Advanced Fluorescence Imaging

+### Quantitative Super-Resolution Imaging

-### Quantitative super-resolution imaging of ryanodine receptors
+#### Quantitative super-resolution imaging of ryanodine receptors

 <img style="float:left; border-right:8px solid white" src="/images/research/ryr-paint-small.png" alt="DNA-PAINT of RyR nanoscale signalling clusters"/>
 Signalling nanodomains rely on spatial organisation of proteins to allow controlled intracellular signalling.
 Examples include calcium release sites of cardiomyocytes where ryanodine receptors (RyRs) are clustered with their molecular partners.
 Localisation microscopy has been crucial to visualising these nanodomains, but has been limited by brightness of markers, restricting the resolution and quantification of individual proteins clustered within.
 Harnessing the remarkable localisation precision of DNA-PAINT (<10 nm), we visualised punctate labelling within these nanodomains, confirmed as single RyRs.
 RyR positions within sub-plasmalemmal nanodomains revealed how they are organised randomly into irregular clustering patterns leaving significant gaps occupied by accessory or regulatory proteins.
 RyR-inhibiting protein junctophilin-2 appeared highly concentrated adjacent to RyR channels.
 Analysing these molecular maps showed significant variations in the co-clustering stoichiometry between junctophilin-2 and RyR, even between nearby nanodomains.
 This is a previously-unseen level of complexity in RyR arrangement and regulation of calcium signalling, intrinsically built into the nanodomains.